jwo/ActiveRecord-Without-Rails/README.md

 * `rake db:migrate`
 * `rake db:drop`

+## Notes for Rails 5+

+* Note that even with Rails 5, you'll need to `rake db:migrate` rather than `rails db:migrate`
+* When you create a migration, it should inherit from `ActiveRecord::Migration[5.2]`

+## Prove that it works:

-Or, you can run the thing to show that it'll connect
+You can run the thing to show that it'll connect

 ```
 ruby ar-no-rails
 ```

 Output:

 > Count of Pages: 0

 Lastly, you can IRB it to do stuff: